 We hope you will join us, and be sure to stay tuned for future podcasts!

-To kick us off, Grantmakers in the Arts President & CEO Eddie Torres discusses why GIA values and centers racial equity via a stroll through the history of arts funding, a review of ways that GIA is collaborating with others to continue centering racial equity in concrete ways both within the GIA and externally, and how GIA will continue this creative collaboration in order to continue the work across sectors.
-Join us for our first podcast of the series on Tuesday, January 14, 2020.
+To kick us off, Centering Racial Equity in Arts Funding will have GIA President & CEO Eddie Torres discussing why GIA values and centers racial equity via a stroll through the history of arts funding, as well as a review of ways that GIA is collaborating with others to continue centering racial equity in concrete ways both within the GIA and externally, and how GIA will continue this creative collaboration in order to continue the work across sectors.

 The 2020 Grantmakers in the Arts Racial Equity Podcast Series continues!
-In this episode, we hear from Adriana Rios, director of programs, National Association of Latino Arts and Cultures, and Luisa Martinez, socially-engaged artist, Artivistas in Residencia, Otros Dreams en Acción.
-Join us for our second podcast of the series on Tuesday February 18, 2020 as they discuss supporting immigrant artists and border communities.
+In Supporting Immigrant Artists and Border Communities, we hear from Adriana Rios, director of programs, National Association of Latino Arts and Cultures, and Luisa Martinez, socially-engaged artist, Artivistas in Residencia, Otros Dreams en Acción.
+They will discuss supporting immigrant artists and border communities.

 In 21st century philanthropy we face the unfortunate truth that only 4% of cultural philanthropy goes to organizations of color.
 However, leaders in the field are redefining grantmaking and offering strategic ways to sustain and uplift ALAANA communities.
-Join us for two podcasts on Tuesday, March 17, 2020 as we hear from ABFE: A Philanthropic Partnership for Black Communities’ Anthony Simmons, manager of Racial Equity in Grantmaking Program, and Edward Jones, vice president of Programs; and DéLana R.A.
-Dameron, chief strategist at Red Olive Consulting and founder of the Black Arts Futures Fund on how they are supporting ALAANA communities.
+Join us for a two-part podcast beginning with Frameworks for Black Communities and Other Communities of Color where we will hear from ABFE: A Philanthropic Partnership for Black Communities’ Anthony Simmons, manager of Racial Equity in Grantmaking Program; and Edward Jones, vice president of Programs.
+Then, in Creating Access for Grantees, hear from DéLana R.A.
+Dameron, chief strategist at Red Olive Consulting and founder of the Black Art Futures Fund on how they are supporting ALAANA communities.